Nobu123/test123/README.md

 # Welcome to the 2017 Fall Working Open Workshop repository!
-## This is the test README.md file for the second day of the workshop
+## *This is the test README.md file for the second day of the workshop*

-:EMOJICODE:
 @octocat :+1: This PR looks great - it's ready to merge! :shipit:
 This is a new paragraph